 It’s the perfect thickness to soak up all the goodness (aka butter, herbs and other fun stuff) we’re going to melt together in the pan and still allow the heat to penetrate through without affecting cooking times.

 The cheesecloth gets soaked in this aromatic butter mixture then draped over the turkey creating a cozy butter blanket.
-You can purchase this type of cheesecloth at the grocery store, especially during Thanksgiving time or try this Cheesecloth from Amazon.
+You can purchase this type of cheesecloth at the grocery store, especially during Thanksgiving time, or Amazon.

-Lastly, I’d highly recommend getting an oven safe Leave-In Meat Thermometer.
-That way you can stick it through the cheesecloth into the thickest part of either the thigh or breast and read it right through the oven door.
+Lastly, I’d highly recommend getting an oven safe thermometer.
+That way you can stick it through the cheesecloth into the thickest part of the breast and read it right through the oven door.

 If your oven door is staying closed, you’ll have a turkey done in no time.
 While most googling will yield recommendations of 15 minutes per pound, this turkey is typically done at 10 minutes per pound because the door remains closed and the high heat 30 minute start.